tytydraco/yessleep/out/Thirty_years_ago_my_coworker_was_dying_and_I_could_have_saved_him_I_didnt_Ive_been_cursed_ever_since.md

 Years had passed since I’d last set foot on the property.
 I parked along a ditch.
 A single paved footpath connected the dirt road to the boarded-up estate.
 Painful energy seemed to radiate from the dilapidated structure; felt like I had a migraine coming on as I walked along the edge of the property, navigating the cluttered mass of pines and white oaks, until I reached a clearing and the musty stench of decaying algae confirmed I’d arrived.
 I lit a cigarette and sucked in some thick gulps of smoke, trying to repress the old fear bubbling beneath my skin.

 In my family, I’ve always been the *odd-one-out*.
-The sole dud.
+The runt of the litter.
 My older brother is a Nobel laureate.
 My twin sister is an Olympian.
 Both my parents were successful lawyers and my Grandpa earned a Purple Heart in Vietnam.
 And I'm just...me.
 Not dumb, but chronically scatterbrained.
 Not weak, but incredibly clumsy.
 And anxious.
 God, I was anxious about everything as a kid.
 Put it all together, and the diagnosis became clear: I was defective.
 My parents figured if anyone could fix me, it’d be Grandpa, the familial patriarch, the so-called perfect man, the one who'd made our fortune from nothing.
 I spent most summers at Grandpa’s estate.
 They were nothing short of hell, but you want to know the real fucked up part?

 I can *feel* the toll those summers took on me, but I don’t remember most of them.